|

 is presented for educational purposes only.

-develop a personal relation with God through the pursuit of the knowledge of
+personal relation with the Creator and Sustainer through the pursuit of the

-reality in the hope of curing the spiritual corruption that has enveloped the
+knowledge of reality in the hope of curing the spiritual corruption that has

-human spirit.
-The tenets of The Truth of the Way of Life are spelled out in
+enveloped the human spirit.
+The tenets of The Truth of the Way of Life are

-detail on this web site by the author.
-Violent acts against individuals due to
+spelled out in detail on this web site by the author.
+Violent acts against

-their religious beliefs in America is considered a hate
+individuals due to their religious beliefs in America is considered a "hate

 international corporate cartels desire to control the human race.
 The